 We’ve created a space to keep those separate.

 The same rules apply, write the workout down beforehand so you can easily record your progress as you complete it.

 Keeping track of your nutrition, sleep, mobility and goals is enormously important, because those parts of your life greatly affect your training progress.

-By keeping track of them, you can also recreate the success of previous workout cycles, and predict future success if you get those components of your life nailed down.
+By keeping track of them, you can also re-create the success of previous workout cycles, and predict future success if you get those components of your life dialed in.

 If it is a PR or if you choose to keep track of all your lifts, put it in the PR index